Amelie-Schreiber/the-singularity/README.md

 ## Hopeful Connections

-Use Toeplitz (and circulant) density operators to implement a kind of quantum holographic reduced representation a la Tony Plate.
+Use Toeplitz (and circulant) density operators to implement a kind of quantum holographic reduced representation.